ACV facts & figures

 Between high gas prices and continued sustainability efforts, consumers want fuel-efficient vehicles.
 Shopping consideration has risen 69% for electric vehicles and 32% for hybrids since the beginning of the year.3

-Because of the high consumer demand, the price tag for hybrid and electric vehicle prices has skyrocketed.
+While hydrogen fuel cell cars are still early on the adoption curve, high consumer demand for electric vehicles and hybrids has caused their price tag to skyrocket.
 As of February 2022, Hybrid prices are up 46.9% and electric vehicles are up 43% from last year.4

 However, price increases and demand don’t just affect consumers.
 Since fuel-efficient vehicles are in high demand, they are harder for car dealers to find and stock at reasonable prices.